onurcansari/Smart-Village-Fundraiser---GDSC-Solution-Challange-2024/README.md

 - **Responsive Design**: Ensures compatibility and usability across various devices and screen sizes.
 - **Dynamic Content**: Presents information about smart villages, projects, and donation progress dynamically.

-## How to Contribute

-If you would like to contribute to Smart Village Fundraiser, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/contribution`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/contribution`).
-6. Create a new Pull Request.

 ## License

 This project is licensed under the [MIT License](LICENSE).